Homological full-and-faithfulness of comodule inclusion and contramodule forgetful functors: Introduction

 \subsection{Acknowledgement}

 I am grateful to Victor Roca i~Lucio and Teresa Conde for stimulating correspondence.
 I~also wish to thank Jan \v St\!'ov\'\i\v cek for helpful conversations.
+An acknowledgement is due to an anonymous referee for the suggestion to include Remark~\ref{second-kind-not-relevant-remark}.
 The author is supported by the GA\v CR project 23-05148S and the Czech Academy of Sciences (RVO~67985840).